• Contact Us

 Zimbabwe’s bowlers delivered a stunning performance to dismantle Pakistan’s batting lineup.
 Blessing Muzarabani struck early, removing both openers with pace and bounce.
 His height exploited the overcast conditions, unsettling Pakistan’s top order.
 Spinners Sikandar Raza then took over brilliantly like he did against India.
 Raza’s off-spin claimed two key wickets, tightening the screws.

 Williams’ left-arm spin added pressure, exploiting the turning track perfectly.
 Their accuracy forced Pakistan into reckless shots, collapsing quickly against the Zimbabwe National Team.
 Sharp fielding supported the bowlers, maintaining relentless intensity throughout.
 By reducing Pakistan to 60 for 6, Zimbabwe sealed the game early.
-This disciplined attack showcased their bowling prowess impressively.
+This disciplined attack showcased their bowling prowess impressively, like England against India.

 Zimbabwe National Cricket Team vs Pakistan National Cricket Team Match Scorecard